nilsvu/Evergreen/README.md

 Evergreen was created and is maintained by [Nils Leif Fischer](http://nilsleiffischer.de).

 I would greatly appreciate some professional opinions on the API and architecture.
-Please let me know any suggestions via Email ([hello@nilsleiffischer.de](mailto:hello@nilsleiffischer.de)), on [Gitter](https://gitter.im/evergreen-swift/evergreen) or by [opening an issue](https://github.com/knly/Evergreen/issues).
+Please let me know any suggestions via Email ([hello@nilsleiffischer.de](mailto:hello@nilsleiffischer.de)) or by [opening an issue](https://github.com/knly/Evergreen/issues).

 ## License